North Palm Beach, Palm Beach Gardens trying to annex same properties

 He also said it’s looked at adding these areas into its village for years in previous comprehensive plans and it's just trying to offer people an additional choice.

-WPTV reached out to multiple people within the city of Palm Beach Gardens, but didn't hear back by publication.
+WPTV contacted multiple people within the city of Palm Beach Gardens but didn't hear back by publication.

 Palm Beach Gardens said the growth would allow it to lower people's tax rates because its tax base would increase from the acquisition, according to WPTV reporting.
 Palm Beach Gardens said it has annexed nine areas over the past five years as property values are increasing across Palm Beach County.